vernchao91/vernchao91/README.md

 🌀 [Echo](https://echo-discordclone.herokuapp.com/#/) is my full-stack application discord-clone.
 It has all of the core features that you would expect.
 Users can create/join servers, create channels and can post messages on channels via live messaging with action cable websockets!

-🏃‍♂️ [MazeRunner](https://vernchao91.github.io/Maze_Runner/) was created for my passion for gaming.
+🏃‍♂️ [MazeRunner](https://vernchao91.github.io/Maze_Runner/) was created from my gaming passion.
 I made this game as a casual escape the maze gameplay with obstacles to avoid or get through.

 🌱 Frameworks that I am currently learning are 🐍 Python, Django, 🔥Firebase and  C++.
 I'm determined to expand my knowledge constantly.